-"The Twelve called together the community of the disciples and said, 'It is not right for us to neglect the word of God to serve at table.
-Brothers, select from among you seven reputable men, filled with the Spirit and wisdom, whom we shall appoint to this task.'
+"The Twelve called together the community of the disciples and said, "It is not right for us to neglect the word of God to serve at table.
+Brothers, select from among you seven reputable men, filled with the Spirit and wisdom, whom we shall appoint to this task."
 They presented these men to the apostles who prayed and laid hands on them" (Acts 6:2-3, 6).

-Sacrament of Holy Orders Certification of Ordination

-This certifies that

-Name baptized on the [date]

-at [place]

-was ordained to the Order of Deacon

-for service to the people of God

-by the Most Reverend Clarence Silva

-Bishop of Honolulu

-through the invocation of the Holy Spirit

-and the laying on of hands

-at [name of church/cathedral]

-Honolulu, Hawai'i

-on the [date]
+Sacrament of Holy Orders Certification of Ordination This certifies that Name baptized on the [date] at [place] was ordained to the Order of Deacon for service to the people of God by the Most Reverend Clarence Silva Bishop of Honolulu through the laying on of hands and the invocation of the Holy Spirit at [name of church/cathedral] City, Hawai'i on the [date]